 Trade bust is rare on real exchanges, usually for some extreme scenarios.

-It’s more common in a equity swap dealer system.
-(Assuming a buy) there are two transactions:
+It’s more common in a equity swap dealer system than an agency broker system.
+Assuming a buy, there are two transactions:

 - client leg: contract between dealer and client, client buying IBM from dealer